officialrajdeepsingh/awesome-documentation/README.md

 ## Platform

 - [Mintlify](https://mintlify.com/) - Mintlify is a modern standard platform to build a documentation site.
-- [GitBook](https://www.gitbook.com/) - GitBook is knowledge management platform for technical teams.
+- [GitBook](https://www.gitbook.com/) - GitBook is a knowledge management platform for technical teams.
-- [Doocs](https://doocs.app) - Publish documentation site in minutes with clean UI and powerful editor.
+- [Doocs](https://doocs.app) - Publish a documentation site in minutes with a clean UI and powerful editor.
 - [Archbee](https://www.archbee.com) - Build small and large documentation sites using modern tools and technology.
 - [Document360](https://document360.com/) - AI-Powered Knowledge Base Software That Scales With Your Product.
 - [Readme](https://readme.com/documentation) - Build a better documentation.
 - [Nuxt Studio](https://nuxt.studio/) - Nuxt Studio is a Git-based CMS for Nuxt that offers easy editing and limitless customization for your Nuxt Content website.
 - [GitHub Wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) - GitHub Wiki allows developers to create and manage documentation alongside their code in GitHub repositories.
 - [Hashnode Docs](https://hashnode.com/products/docs) - Hashnode Docs helps developers and teams create and manage documentation for their product.
+- [Documentation.AI](https://documentation.ai) - The Official AI Documentation Platform.
+Create and publish improved documentation with Documentation AI today.

 ## JavaScript